magento/knowledge-base/src/faq/general/accessibility.md

 Many of our customers are using the [W3C Accessibility Standards](https://www.w3.org/WAI/standards-guidelines/) and utilize the [Adobe Accessibility Conformance Report for Adobe Commerce](https://www.adobe.com/accessibility/compliance/adobe-commerce-2021-acr.html).

-Using industry-standard developer tools, you can work with a key accessibility partner or implement extensions from the Adobe Commerce Marketplace based on specific customer requirements or and the Adobe conformance report.
+Using industry-standard developer tools, you can work with a key accessibility partner or implement extensions from the Adobe Commerce Marketplace based on specific customer requirements or/and the Adobe conformance report.

 Solutions can be found in the [Adobe Commerce Marketplace](https://marketplace.magento.com/).